Egypt's leading rights group forced to close in setback for civil society | DW | 13.01.2022

 The organization will explore how to continue supporting Egyptian human rights defenders at risk, in light of the new law that bans foreign funding.

-However, for Eid, it's not a reason to stop defending human rights.
+However, for Eid, this is not a reason to stop defending human rights.

-For Gamal Eid, suspending ANHRI's work is "not a defeat or giving in, a more adequate term would be a 'warrior's rest'," he said.
+Eid says suspending ANHRI's work is "not a defeat or giving in.
+A more adequate term would be a 'warrior's rest'," he said.
 "We cannot give in to dictatorship and being deprived of the state of justice and human rights."